The Commuter Ending, Explained

 Plot Summary

 ‘The Commuter’ centers on Michael MacCauley (Liam Neeson), a former cop working as a life insurance salesman.
 After getting fired from his job one day, Michael abords his usual train ride home and meets a mysterious woman named Joanna (Vera Farmiga).
-Knowing that he is an ex-cop, Joanna tricks him into accepting a bribe for locating an unknown passenger, codenamed “Prynne.”
+Knowing that he is an ex-cop, Joanna tricks him into accepting a bribe to locate an unknown passenger, codenamed “Prynne.”
 She assures him that if he does what is expected from him, she’ll reward him $75,000 once the whole job is done.
-Adding to this, she also tells him that he has a deadline for the given task as Prynne will be getting off the train at Cold Spring station.
+Adding to this, she also tells him that he has a deadline for the given task, as Prynne will be getting off the train at Cold Spring station.

 Initially driven by the reward money, Michael attempts to find the target by pegging all the passengers who are getting off at Cold Spring.
 But soon, his morals take over, and he starts wondering if he’s doing the right thing by following Joanna’s orders without even knowing her motives.
 Unfortunately for him, Joanna stays one step ahead of him and threatens that if he defies her, she’ll get his wife and son killed.
 As a result, Michael races against time and frantically searches for Prynne to save his family.